pvasek/kudu-wiki/Admin-site.md

 - Click Edit, and set the `adminSiteName` property to your admin site's name. e.g. `"adminSiteName": "myadminsite"`
 - Click Put to save the change

-## Deploying bits into an admin site
+## Deploying Bits into the Admin Site

 - Go to your admin site's [[Kudu Console]]
 - Create a folder with this structure: `D:\home\SiteExtensions\MySiteExtension\1.0.0`